 How Much Does It Cost To Use Patreon?

-Keep in mind that Patreon keeps a portion of your earnings.
-It collects as little as 5% or as much as 12% of your donations, depending on the plan you select.
+If you are a Patreon creator, the platform keeps as little as 5% or as much as 12% of your donations, depending on the plan you select.
 In return, you gain access to its marketplace and tools.

 There are also several other fees related to using Patreon.
 You can expect a payout fee for transferring money to your bank or PayPal account, and there are charges for payment processing.
 Patreon also charges a 2.5% fee to convert between currencies.